 Fatigue means feeling extremely tired.
-Fatigue is a very common symptom of cancer.
-Usually fatigue improves once treatment is over, but it can carry on for some people.
+Fatigue is very common with cancer.
+Usually fatigue starts to improve once treatment is over, but it can carry on for some people.
 Tell your doctor or nurse if fatigue is affecting you, so that they can help you.

-Fatigue when you have cancer can be caused by many things, including:
+Fatigue when you have cancer can be caused by many things, including

 - The cancer itself

 - Tests and treatments for cancer

 - Not eating well

-- · Low levels of red blood cells (due to the cancer or its treatment)
+- Low levels of red blood cells (due to the cancer or its treatment)

-- · Dealing with difficult emotions and feeling anxious or depressed
+- Dealing with difficult emotions and feeling anxious or depressed

 - Not sleeping well

 - Symptoms like pain, breathlessness or fluid retention